BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-john-mccarthy.md

 It would be interesting if AI drove a renaissance in epistemology, teleology, and logos.

 I think solutions will, as with the Super Bowl, be deontological.
-That's because consequentialist approaches will be as good as gone.
+Consequentialist approaches will be as good as gone.